builderbill

 a flat arch showing the skewback

 Above is a typical flat brick arch with wedge shaped voussoirs.
-The section that the arch sits on is known as the skewback.
-This applies to brick and stone arches.
+The sloping section that the arch sits on (in brick and stone arches) is known as the skewback.
 One of the main reasons for the uptake of CMU modular block construction is that they do not need any of the extra work involved in making an arch over door and window opening.
 A couple of steel reinforcing bars and corefill and a beam is created.

 a flat arch using arch bars

 Walking around any city or town we can see many small flat brickwork spans that do not seem possible.
-There does not seem to anything that is holding up the triangle section of bricks above the opening apart from the mortar.
-What is out of sight is an arch bar or bars as seen above.
-Sometimes they are just a flat steel bar say 10mm thick or as I have drawn an angle iron, again 8 or 10 thick.
+There does not seem to be anything that is holding up the triangle section of bricks above the opening apart from the mortar.
+What is out of sight is a metal arch bar or bars as seen above.
+Sometimes they are just a flat steel bar say 10mm thick or as I have drawn above an angle iron, again 8 or 10 thick.
 They are never thicker than the bed joint of the brickwork so that the course is in a straight uninterrupted line.
-Normally the sit on the sides of the openings
+The arch bars always sit on the sides of the openings and on larger spans they are temporarily propped during construction.

 A flat masonry arch